-We've compiled a list of some culture shocks that we've encountered when moving to Japan.
+We've compiled a list, along with our friends at Kuma Station, of some culture shocks that we've encountered when moving to Japan.
 Some of these may be hard to believe if you've never been to Japan before and some might be helpful for those who plan on visiting or living in Japan in the future.

 Mama Chari: The Symbol of Japan's Urban, Suburban Life